Gold: Monetary use

 The gold proportion (fineness) of alloys is measured by karat (k).
 Pure gold (commercially termed fine gold) is designated as 24 karat, abbreviated 24k.
 English gold coins intended for circulation from 1526 into the 1930s were typically a standard 22k alloy called crown gold, for hardness (American gold coins for circulation after 1837 contain an alloy of 0.900 fine gold, or 21.6 kt).

-Although the prices of some platinum group metals can be much higher, gold has long been considered the most desirable of precious metals, and its value has been used as the standard for many currencies.
+Often the prices of various platinum group metals can be much higher than gold, although gold has been used as a standard for currencies to a greater degree than the platinum group metals.
 Gold has been used as a symbol for purity, value, royalty, and particularly roles that combine these properties.
 Gold as a sign of wealth and prestige was ridiculed by Thomas More in his treatise Utopia.
 On that imaginary island, gold is so abundant that it is used to make chains for slaves, tableware, and lavatory seats.
 When ambassadors from other countries arrive, dressed in ostentatious gold jewels and badges, the Utopians mistake them for menial servants, paying homage instead to the most modestly dressed of their party.

 The ISO 4217 currency code of gold is XAU.
-Many holders of gold store it in form of bullion coins or bars as a hedge against inflation or other economic disruptions, though its efficacy as such has been questioned; historically, it has not proven itself reliable as a hedging instrument.
+Many holders of gold store it in form of bullion coins or bars as a hedge against inflation or other economic disruptions.
+A paper by the National Bureau of Economic Research found that gold may be reliable as an inflation hedge over long timescales (centuries) but not over practical timescales.
 Modern bullion coins for investment or collector purposes do not require good mechanical wear properties; they are typically fine gold at 24k, although the American Gold Eagle and the British gold sovereign continue to be minted in 22k (0.92) metal in historical tradition, and the South African Krugerrand, first released in 1967, is also 22k (0.92).

 The special issue Canadian Gold Maple Leaf coin contains the highest purity gold of any bullion coin, at 99.999% or 0.99999, while the popular issue Canadian Gold Maple Leaf coin has a purity of 99.99%.
 In 2006, the United States Mint began producing the American Buffalo gold bullion coin with a purity of 99.99%.
 The Australian Gold Kangaroos were first coined in 1986 as the Australian Gold Nugget but changed the reverse design in 1989.
 Other modern coins include the Austrian Vienna Philharmonic bullion coin and the Chinese Gold Panda.